-The master of athletic training degree is also offered as a 3+2 combined plan with the B.A. in Athletic Training & Rehabilitation Studies degree.
+The master of athletic training degree is offered as a 3+2 combined plan with the B.A. in Athletic Training & Rehabilitation Studies degree, currently transitioning to the B.A. in Kinesiology degree.
 The 3+2 program is highly demanding and has a strict curricular plan that must be followed in order for students to complete both an undergraduate and graduate degree in five years.
-Athletic training faculty advisors will work closely with students to ensure successful progression.
-Students will apply to the MATR program in the fall of year three.
-With admission to the MATR program, the courses that will be applied to the master's degree will begin in the summer following year three.
+Athletic training faculty advisors work closely with students to ensure successful progression.
+Students will apply to the master of athletic training program in the fall of year three.
+With admission to the master of athletic training program, the courses that will be applied to the master's degree will begin in the summer following year three.
 Students will complete their master's degree after completion of the spring semester of year five.
 Although the entry points will differ between the 2-year standalone and 3+2 students, the curriculum will be the same and the students will complete the graduate program as a cohort, regardless of entry point.
 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.
 Students must contact the athletic training program director for more information regarding which plan of study is best for them.